hesreallyhim/github-image-cache-bust/README.md

 # test-github-cache-bust
-Demo repo for testing/validating different strategies for busting the cache and refreshing images on GitHub README
+Demo repo for testing/validating the behavior of GitHub's camo image-cache service.

+This repo-stats card shows the number of open Issues.

+Create a new issue in this repo and observe whether the change is reflected immediately.